adeep/bitwarden_reddit/backups.md

 Finally, it's not like your backup is going to be very large.
 My backup, which includes me, my wife, my brother-in-law, and a niece, totals to less than 80 megabytes.
 This is tiny!
 Amazon will sell you a 10-pack of 1Gb thumb drives for less than $20.

+Don't bother with online backups.
+Invest instead in physical copies, offline, in secure locations.

 *Offline Storage*